cyber-psych0/Sell-It/README.md

-App for hostel students to buy and sell their unused proucts.
+App for hostel students to buy and sell their unused products.